ryan-mcclue/musings/notes.md

 NOTE(importance of reading programming papers.... after handmade finished)

-2d games don't really care about gamma correction? artist creates in SRGB space (in photoshop) so if we do any math on it (like a lerp), will have to convert it to linear space and then back to srgb for the monitor (if we were to just blit directly, it would be fine) to emulate complicated curves, could table drive it we compromise on r² and √2 without gamma correction, resultant image will look very dim (due to nature of monitor gamma curve) so with rgb values, preface with linear or srgb if function is expecting a range between, should we clamp to it? inclusion of #if 0 #endif get some anti-aliasing by jittering over sub-pixel (this only works because we cast multiple rays per pixel to increase image resolution) by increasing the rays per pixel, the tracer tends to converge on something (i.e. higher sampling rate, better image quality) raytracers far better than rasterisers for light propagation

-refactoring just copy code into function that gets it to compile. later, worry about passing information in as a parameter basic debug and release compiler flags
-When refactoring, utilise our vimrc <C-F> all files Also, just pull code out into desired function and let the compiler errors guide you Returning multiple values, just return struct
-To reduce large number of function parameters, put into struct Have example project with ctags generated for glibc

 vector math routines (obtaining cross product from column vector form) when drawing vectors in a physical sense, keep in mind they are rooted at the origin (even if drawings show them across time) whenever doing vector addition/subtraction, remember the head-to-tail rule (their direction is determined by their sign). could also think that subtract whenever you want to 'go away' from something dot product transpose notation useful for emulating matrix multiplication unit circle, x = cosθ dot product allows us to project a vector's length onto a unit vector